 “All three of us have the same passion and vision,” believes Estes.
 John believes he has a commitment to the legacy of the local history of Runners Roost, and also loves having his work be his passion and “always having fun.”

-Now in its 39th year as a locally-owned business, Runners Roost has grown as strong as ever.
+Now with over 40 years as a locally-owned business, Runners Roost has grown as strong as ever.
 Continuing its dedication to top-notch customer service and offering the latest and greatest in running and fitness products The Roost is now the largest locally-owned running specialty store in Colorado.
 More than anything else The Roost is known for its community involvement—the relationships developed with training groups and gyms, its visibility at local races, and its generosity to local charitable causes.

 Shop local and run this town with us!